chrisnc/sicp/README.md

 # SICP in Haskell #

 This is my attempt at working through _Structure and Interpretation of Computer Programs_ in Haskell, implementing each example and exercise that appears in the text.
 It also includes my Racket (used like Scheme) implementations of the exercises, which I did concurrently.
-I found a handful of other such attempts online, but none seemed to be complete.

 I plan to skip over the "picture language" example and exercises (pages 172-192).